MSU-CSE491/CSE491/index.md

 Students are expected to bring a laptop running a modern operating system (Windows, MacOS or Linux) to each class session.
 This laptop must be capable of running a modern C++ compiler and have access to the web.

 ### Description
 Students will develop large C++ projects and gain expertise with the language.
 Topics include modern features of C++, effective use of the standard library, and developing custom libraries, with links to other areas of computer science.
-Emphasis will be placed on writing code that is secure, reliable code, efficient, and generic, including good memory management practices, avoiding undefined behavior, automating through testing, and up-to-date documentation.
+Emphasis will be placed on writing code that is secure, reliable, efficient, and generic, including good memory management practices, avoiding undefined behavior, automating through testing, and up-to-date documentation.

 ### Pre-requisites
 Understanding of C++ basics (as taught in CSE 232 and CSE 335), completion of all 300-level CSE requirements and at least two other 400-level CSE courses.